SolidRusT/srt-inference-solution/README.md

 - **Route53 DNS**: Optional DNS record configuration for easy access
 - **IAM Roles**: Properly scoped permissions for the EC2 instance
 - **Security Groups**: Configured for secure access to the application

+## Design Principles

+### Idempotency

+The infrastructure is designed to be fully idempotent, ensuring that repeated `terraform apply` operations without changed inputs result in no modifications.
+Key features:

+- Fixed timestamps for user_data and other time-sensitive values
+- Explicit resource references to avoid lookup changes
+- Lifecycle configurations to stabilize resource dependencies

+### Controlled Deployment

+The solution uses a version-based mechanism for controlled infrastructure updates:

+- EC2 instances are versioned via the `ec2_instance_version` variable
+- Replacements create new instances before destroying old ones (create_before_destroy)
+- Elastic IPs ensure stable endpoints during replacements
+- Outputs track version information for monitoring

 ## Documentation